AnilDaoud/primes/README.md

 % python3 anagram.py dlkjfslkfjslkjf sdlkfjslfjdsjf
 dlkjfslkfjslkjf and sdlkfjslfjdsjf are NOT anagram of each other

-% python3 anagram.py dlkjfslkfjslkjf dlkjlsfkfjslkjf
+% python3 anagram.py EÈÉÊË èéeêë
-dlkjfslkfjslkjf and dlkjlsfkfjslkjf are anagram of each other
+EÈÉÊË and èéeêë are anagram of each other

 ```